-You can improve your security when browsing the web by opting to visit the secure, encrypted version of a web site rather than the standard one.
+You can improve your security when browsing the web by opting to visit the secure, encrypted version of a website rather than the standard one.
 This usually involves little more than changing the http part of the URL to read https instead, but this is something that few people could be bothered with doing on an on-going basis.
-HTTPS Everywhere can do the hard work for you, automatically redirecting your web browser to a secure version of a web site whenever there is one available.
+HTTPS Everywhere can do the hard work for you, automatically redirecting your web browser to a secure version of a website whenever there is one available.

 This is not an extension that is compatible with every web site that you may want to visit, but support is growing.
-It is not a magic solution that cures all privacy and security issues, but anything that helkps to improve things even a little is to be welcomed, and as this is so simple and unobtrusive to use, there’s certainly so hardship involved in having it installed to see what it can do for you.
+It is not a magic solution that cures all privacy and security issues, but anything that helps to improve things even a little is to be welcomed, and as this is so simple and unobtrusive to use, there’s certainly so hardship involved in having it installed to see what it can do for you.

 It is possible to create your own additions to the tool by creating ‘rulesets’.
-These are simple little XML files that can be used to automatically redirect your web browser from the regular version of a web site to the secure version.
+These are simple little XML files that can be used to automatically redirect your web browser from the regular version of a website to the secure version.
 Wildcards can be used to save having to write rules that are too complex and to cater for sites that make use of subdomains.
 Should you find that adding a ruleset causes a site to fails to function correctly, it is possible to temporarily disable it.

-What's new in 2017.9.12 (see changelog for more info)
+What's new in 2019.5.13 (see changelog for more info)